Syllabus for MATH 442, SECTION 500, Fall 2009

 Copyright policy: All printed materials disseminated in class or on the web are protected by copyright laws.
 One xerox copy (or download from the web) is allowed for personal use.
 Multiple copies or sale of any of these materials is strictly prohibited.

 Students with Disabilities: The following statement was provided by the Department of Disability Services: The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
 Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
-If you believe you have a disability requiring an accommodation, please contact Disability Services, in Cain Hall, Room B118, or call 845-1637.
-For additional information visit http://disability.tamu.edu.
+If you believe you have a disability requiring an accommodation, please contact Disability Services, currently located in the Disability Services building at the Student Services at White Creek complex on west campus or call 979-845-1637.
+For additional information, visit http://disability.tamu.edu.

 Class Schedule: Roughly speaking, we should cover the following material on the following schedule: